 Goodrich Scholarship Program

 The Goodrich Scholarship Program, established by the Nebraska legislature in 1972, is an academic unit of the College of Public Affairs and Community Service.
 The program offers a merit-and-need-based scholarship for Nebraska residents who qualify through the Goodrich scholarship application process.
 The program provides financial aid in the form of tuition and general fees for up to 135 credit hours or until graduation (whichever comes first).
 The Goodrich scholarship is designed for full-time students at UNO only.
-The program also offers a UNO GenEd-related humanities/social science curriculum that emphasizes intellectual and cultural diversity at local and global levels.
-Goodrich programing includes a comprehensive menu of academic and non-academic support services and activities that enhance or advance student success.
+The program offers a special humanities/social science curriculum (which is also a part of UNO's General Education Curriculum); this Goodrich curriculum emphasizes intellectual and cultural diversity at local and global levels.
+Goodrich programming includes a comprehensive menu of academic and non-academic support services and activities that enhance or advance student success.

 The mission of the Goodrich Scholarship Program is to offer affordable quality undergraduate education to eligible low-income Nebraska residents who qualify through the Goodrich scholarship application process.

-The Goodrich Scholarship Program aligns itself with CPACS and the University of Nebraska at Omaha’s strategic goals of being student-centered, maintaining academic excellence, and being community-engaged.
+The Goodrich Scholarship Program's strategic goals are consistent with CPACS and the University of Nebraska Omaha’s strategic goals of being student-centered, academic excellence-centered, and community-engaged.

-- To enable scholars to connect with each other, with faculty, with the university, and with the community
+- To enable scholars to connect with each other, with faculty/staff, with the university, and with the community at large;

 - To equip scholars with skills that will enable them to assume leadership roles.

-Applicants who receive tuition scholarships, including but not limited to Regents, Chancellor's, Dean's and Buffett, cannot combine or stack any of those awards with a Goodrich scholarship.
-For more information about stacking scholarships, please contact UNO's Office of Financial Support and Scholarships at (402) 554.2327.
+Applicants who receive tuition scholarships, including but not limited to Regents, Chancellor's, Dean's and Buffett Foundation, cannot combine or stack any of those awards with a Goodrich scholarship.
+For more information about stacking scholarships, please contact UNO's Office of Financial Support and Scholarships at 402.554.2327.

 Goodrich Scholarship Program